amitlan/website/writing/pg/partition-logical-replication/index.md

-If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of those tables, you may have seen this error on the publishing server:
+If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of those tables, you may have been annoyed this error on the publishing server:

 ```
 CREATE PUBLICATION "pub" FOR TABLE "foo";